18 MIN READ

 4. Identify Key Competencies

-Analyze the job description carefully, as this will help you to identify the competencies needed to perform the role effectively.
-For example, will you need to demonstrate accountability, customer focus, industry awareness, good communication skills, teamwork, or vision?
+Look at the job description and identify the key competencies that you'll need to perform the role effectively.
+For example, will you need to demonstrate customer focus, industry awareness, good communication skills, teamwork, or vision?

-5. Learn to Think on Your Feet
+5. Learn to Think "on Your Feet"

 Examples of Common Interview Questions